7 min read

 Gamma-Gamma Model of Monetary Value in PyMC

 In this notebook we describe how to fit Fader’s and Hardie’s gamma-gamma model presented in the paper “RFM and CLV: Using Iso-value Curves for Customer Base Analysis” and the note “The Gamma-Gamma Model of Monetary Value”.
-The approach is very similar as the one presented in the previous post BG/NBD Model in PyMC where we simply ported the log-likelihood of the lifetimes package from numpy to theano.
+The approach is very similar as the one presented in the previous post BG/NBD Model in PyMC where we simply ported the log-likelihood of the lifetimes package from numpy to pytensor.

 Prepare Notebook